top of page

 clashing logos

-Essentially, there are a multitude of opportunities and marketing managers excited to work with you.
+Essentially, there are many opportunities and marketing managers excited to work with you.
 The easier you can make their job, the better you will stand out.
 If they are bogged down by visual distractions, chances are your information will get passed over.

 Hierarchy - Look Here or There?